AdobeDocs/campaign-standard.en/help/sending/using/control-group.md

     ![](assets/control-group-delivery-target.png)

-You can then export the log data using Extract file and Transfer file activities.
-This will allow you to analyze the results of your campaign on the effective target compared to the control group in your own reporting tool.
+You can then export the log data using an **Extract file** activity followed by a **Transfer file** activity for example.
+This will allow you to analyze in your own reporting tool the results of your campaign on the effective target compared to the control group.
 For more on exporting logs, see [this section](../../automating/using/exporting-logs.md).

 ### Targeting the control group {#targeting-control-group}

-To do a targeting based on the control group that did not receive the message, you can also use the delivery logs.
+To do a targeting based on the profiles that did not receive the message, you can also use the delivery logs.
 Follow the steps below:

 1. Create a workflow.
 The detailed steps to create a workflow are presented in the [Building a workflow](../../automating/using/building-a-workflow.md) section.
 1. In **[!UICONTROL Activities]** > **[!UICONTROL Targeting]**, drag and drop a first [Query](../../automating/using/query.md) activity.